How to Stay Connected with Field and Frontline Workers

 When the disconnect becomes critical during a crisis

-What about disconnected employees?
-Without a company identity, without a company email address and without a professional phone, efficient solutions become more scarce.
-“Should we come to work tomorrow?
+What about disparately or disconnected employees?
+Without a company digital identity, a company email address or professional phone, efficient solutions become more scarce.
+Workers may wonder: “Should we come to work tomorrow?
 Our company isn’t saying anything but some of the people close to me are already taking precautions.”

-And yet, the company has a key role to play for disconnected workers, by reassuring and relaying official information, sharing security measures and anticipating the return to normal activity, etc. Isolation is not inevitable, solutions do exist and are more than justified in times of crisis.
+The company has a key role to play for disconnected workers by reassuring and relaying official information, sharing security measures and anticipating the return to normal activity.
+Isolation is not inevitable, solutions do exist and are worth exploring urgently in times of crisis.

 The key role of field managers